wawi-m/alx-system_engineering-devops/0x02-shell_redirections/README.md

-8.writes into the file ls_cwd_content the result of the command ls -la 9.duplicates the last line of the file iacta 10.deletes all the regular files with a .js extension
+8.writes into the file ls_cwd_content the result of the command ls -la 9.duplicates the last line of the file iacta 10.deletes all the regular files with a .js extension 12.displays the 10 newest files in the current directory 11.counts the number of directories and sub-directories in the current directory